St. John's Cathedral (İzmir)

-St. John's Cathedral (in Turkish: Aziz Yuhanna Katedrali) in Izmir is the seat of the Roman Catholic Archdiocese of Izmir.
-The cathedral is dedicated to John the Evangelist, who in the Book of Revelation sent greetings and instructions to the Seven churches of Asia, including Smyrna (Izmir).
+St. John's Cathedral (Aziz Yuhanna Katedrali) is a cathedral in İzmir, Turkey.
+It is the seat of the Roman Catholic Archdiocese of İzmir.
+The cathedral is dedicated to John the Evangelist, who in the Book of Revelation sent greetings and instructions to the Seven churches of Asia, including Smyrna (İzmir).

 History

 The cornerstone of the cathedral was laid in 1862.
-In 1863 the Ottoman Sultan, Abdülaziz, donated 11,000 gold Turkish Lira for the construction and Christians from Lyon in France also contributed.
-The link with Lyon was due to missionaries from Smyrna introducing Christianity to Lyons in the second century.
+In 1863 the Ottoman Sultan, Abdülaziz, donated 11,000 gold Turkish lira for the construction and Christians from Lyon in France also contributed.
+The link with Lyon was due to missionaries from Smyrna introducing Christianity to Lyon in the second century.

 The building was finished in 1874, and dedicated on May 25, 1874, by Archbishop Vincent Spaccapietra, Apostolic Delegate to Asia Minor.
 Prior to this time, a church which is now the parish church of Sancta Maria served as the pro-Cathedral for the diocese.

-In 1965 the then Archbishop of Smyrna, Joseph Emmanuel Descuffi, granted permission to NATO Military personnel, both Protestant and Catholic, and their dependents stationed in Izmir to use the cathedral for religious services.
+In 1965 the then Archbishop of Smyrna, Joseph Emmanuel Descuffi, granted permission to NATO Military personnel, both Protestant and Catholic, and their dependents stationed in İzmir to use the cathedral for religious services.